-Even before my first trip to Istanbul (where I went absolutely unprepared, by the way), I knew there are tens of places to visit.
+Even before my first trip to Istanbul (where I went absolutely unprepared, by the way), I knew there are dozens of places to visit.
 There are mosques, churches, palaces, fortresses, bridges, bazaars: enough to satisfy all tastes.
-Some tourists like museums, others prefer to admire architecture, but when they come to Istanbul, they all have the same starting base; Sultanahmet square.
+Some tourists like museums, others prefer to admire architecture, but when they come to Istanbul, they all have the same starting base – Sultanahmet square.

 Centuries ago this place was the Hippodrome of Constantinople, the center of its social life, but today we know it as Sultanahmet square.
 I think it is safe to assume that the square is the place where the journey to the glorious past of Istanbul begins.
 It is a starting point for every tourist, mainly because of the Blue Mosque which happens to be situated there.
 But the mosque is not the only place which is worth attention in the square: there are some other significant monuments.
 But let’s start our journey to the past with the Blue Mosque.

 Some of the links below may be affiliate links, meaning that I will get a small commission (it won’t cost you anything!) if you click and book accommodation.
 As you can see, I do not use advertising on this website, so it will help me to keep this blog going.

 The Blue Mosque

 This magnificent mosque is officially called Sultanahmet Camii, and it is ‘blue’ because of the handmade tiles that decorate its interior.
 The construction of the mosque was ordered by Sultan Ahmet I and it was erected on the very place where the palace of the Byzantine emperors stood.